mt-edwards/xrayspecs/README.md

 <!-- badges: end -->

-The goal of xrayspecs is to display model-agnostic iterpretations of black-box models.
+The `xrayspecs` package provides model-agnostic interpretations of black-box models.
+The package is designed to integrate into the `parsnip` package’s unified modelling framework.

 ## Installation